about-rlc-main-art

 In its early stages, Rend Lake College was located on the campus of Mt.
 Vernon Township High School.
 When it began operation on July 1, 1967, the college had a staff of 29 full-time and eight part-time faculty members, two full-time administrators and a librarian.

-The Board of Trustees of the new college later selected a 350-acre site near Ina and employed architects to begin planning a new campus.
-The campus was located between Interstate 57 and Rend Lake.
+The Board of Trustees of the new college later selected a 350-acre site near Ina and employed architects to begin planning a new campus, located between Interstate 57 and Rend Lake.
 On November 18, 1967, voters approved a bond issue of $3.1 million, which represented the local share of the $9.5 million total.
 The Illinois Community College Board allocated $2,230,000 for construction of the initial phase.

 Groundbreaking ceremonies for Phase I construction were held March 27, 1969 ... the same day the college received word of its first North Central accreditation.
 Phase I consisted of five buildings – Academic, Science, Gymnasium, South Oasis and Maintenance – and was ready for occupancy by August 1970, with classes on the new campus beginning that fall.
 Agriculture, Automotive, Cosmetology (Beauty Culture) and Practical Nursing programs were still housed in off-campus facilities in Benton, Bonnie and Mt.
 Vernon.
 Permission was then obtained from the Capital Development Board and the ICCB to incorporate Phase III construction with Phase II.
 Construction of five more buildings – Administration, Vocational, North Oasis, Student Center and Learning Resource Center – began in Spring 1971.
 Administration and Vocational buildings were finished in September 1973, and by 1975 Phase II and III construction was complete.
 Rend Lake College thus became the first community college in the state to complete its entire facilities master plan.